 For a discussion of investment considerations involving specific investments and techniques under the prudent investor rule, see Restatement of Trusts 3d: Prudent Investor Rule § 227, Comments k-p.
 [See also Prob.
-Code §§ 16045-16052, California Uniform Prudent Investor Act.]
+Code §§ 16045-16054, California Uniform Prudent Investor Act.]

 Factors to consider in exercising the power to adjust.
 Section 104(b) requires [not required in Prob.
-Code § 16336 - factors are listed in the California Comment, supra, as factors that are "appropriate to consider"] a trustee to consider factors relevant to the trust and its beneficiaries in deciding whether and to what extent the power to adjust should be exercised.
+Code § 16336 - subdivision (g) of the California section lists discretionary factors by way of illustration] a trustee to consider factors relevant to the trust and its beneficiaries in deciding whether and to what extent the power to adjust should be exercised.
 Section 2(c) of the Uniform Prudent Investor Act [see Prob.
 Code § 16047(c)] sets forth circumstances that a trustee is to consider in investing and managing trust assets.
 The circumstances in Section 2(c) of the Uniform Prudent Investor Act are the source of the factors in paragraphs (3) through (6) and (8) of Section 104(b) (modified where necessary to adapt them to the purposes of this Act) so that, to the extent possible, comparable factors will apply to investment decisions and decisions involving the power to adjust.
+[See Prob.
+Code §§ 16047(c)(3)-(6) & (8), 16336(g).]
 If a trustee who is operating under the prudent investor rule decides that the portfolio should be composed of financial assets whose total return will result primarily from capital appreciation rather than dividends, interest, and rents, the trustee can decide at the same time the extent to which an adjustment from principal to income may be necessary under Section 104.
 On the other hand, if a trustee decides that the risk and return objectives for the trust are best achieved by a portfolio whose total return includes interest and dividend income that is sufficient to provide the income beneficiary with the beneficial interest to which the beneficiary is entitled under the terms of the trust, the trustee can decide that it is unnecessary to exercise the power to adjust.

 Assets received from the settlor.
 Section 3 of the Uniform Prudent Investor Act provides that "[a] trustee shall diversify the investments of the trust unless the trustee reasonably determines that, because of special circumstances, the purposes of the trust are better served without diversifying."
 [For a comparable rule, see Prob.
 Code § 16048.]
 The special circumstances may include the wish to retain a family business, the benefit derived from deferring liquidation of the asset in order to defer payment of income taxes, or the anticipated capital appreciation from retaining an asset such as undeveloped real estate for a long period.
 To the extent the trustee retains assets received from the settlor because of special circumstances that overcome the duty to diversify, the trustee may take these circumstances into account in determining whether and to what extent the power to adjust should be exercised to change the results produced by other provisions of this Act that apply to the retained assets.
-See Section 104(b)(5) [omitted in California]; Uniform Prudent Investor

-Act § 3, Comment, 7B U.L.A.
+See Section 104(b)(5) [Prob.
+Code § 16336(g)(5)]; Uniform Prudent Investor Act § 3, Comment, 7B U.L.A.
 18, at 25-26 (Supp.
 1997); Restatement of Trusts 3d: Prudent Investor Rule § 229 and Comments a-e.